-Manchester's Hope Mill Theatre's production of Rent has been rescheduled.
+Manchester's Hope Mill Theatre's production of Rent is to open as planned in October.

 A brand new production will be directed by Luke Sheppard who previously helmed Hope Mill's 2018 run of Spring Awakening.

 Originally due to run Friday 31st July to Sunday 30th August 2020, performances have been shifted to 30 October to 6th December 2020 due to the ongoing theatre closures.